 THE 301 MODERN DRAMA / 3 credits

 The seminar examines Western playwrights from George Buchner (1835) to the present through reading and discussion.
 The seminar will vary from a survey to a concentration on selected playwrights.
-Prerequisites: THE 383 or ENG 290 or ENG 291.

 THE 333 ADVANCED ACTING / 3 credits